 Est. SRECs produced = 146 SRECs

 You don’t have to do any of these estimates or calculations.
-When Certasun designs a solar system for you, we estimate the number of SRECs it will produce and their value.
-When you decide to move forward with an installation, we make a reservation with the state to ensure you get the payment you expect.
+When Certasun designs a solar system for you, we estimate the value of your Illinois incentive, taking into account the current SREC price and how many SRECs your system will produce.
+When you decide to move forward with an installation, we make a reservation with the state to ensure you get the payment we quote and you expect.